-Tendering on price alone remains competitive and in order to win work we have to explore other initiatives such as innovation, quality, and added value.
-Fortunately, most tenders now are awarded on a Quality/ Price basis and we can and do excel on the Quality section of the tender.
+Tendering on price alone remains competitive and in order to win work we have to explore other initiatives such as innovation, quality, and added value, as part of this partnering initiative.

-A significant proportion of the company's workload is with the Environment Agency and through strategic marketing the company is pursuing additional income sources.
-We continue to monitor data on our competitors so that we can identify those who are the most likely to be the biggest threat within that specific market sector.
+A significant proportion of the company's workload has been with the Environment Agency and through strategic marketing the company continues to pursue additional income sources.
+We continue to monitor data on our competitors so that we can identify those who are the most likely to be the biggest threat within that specific market sector, or to offer opportunities.

 Health, Safety and Quality risk - the company can be affected by compliance and reputational risks.
-We manage this by continuing to maintain a fully certified Integrated Management System for the latest management ISO standards 9001:2015, 14001:2015, and OHSAS 18001, within which there are prescribed processes that enable us to monitor and manage our organisations' business performance and compliance effectively.
+We manage this by continuing to maintain a fully certified Integrated Management System for the management standards ISO9001, ISO14001 and ISO45001 (which we migrated to from OHSAS18001 during the year), within which there are dedicated processes that enable us to monitor and manage our organisations' business effectively.

-During 2017 the company regrettably suffered two RIDDOR reportable incidents.
-The directors recognise that the possibility of accidents is always present and are committed to reducing work related injuries and ill health by maintaining a focus on all aspects of hazard identification, risk removal and reduction through effective planning, training, supervision and monitoring.
-To further reduce the possibility of operator error we now have an established Drugs and Alcohol Policy with random testing throughout the business, and testing for new starters.
+During 2018 there were two RIDDOR reportable incidents.
+The directors recognise that accidents are always possible and are committed to avoiding work related injuries and ill health by maintaining a focus on all aspects of hazard identification and risk reduction through effective planning, training, supervision monitoring.

-Environment risk - working in civil engineering the company can be affected by environmental risks.
-We manage these through our certification to ISO 14001 and having effective systems in place which are subject to regular review.
-We have vast experience in numerous Environmental fields, and continue to maintain high standards of commitment and management.
-The company's commitment to Euro IV B fuel efficient engines and biodegradable oil remains the policy for the future.
-The company strives to continually improve its environmental performance through our ongoing management initiatives.
+Environment risk - working in a civil engineering the company can be affected by environmental risks.
+We manage this through our accreditation to ISO 14001 and have effective systems in place which are subject to regular review.
+We have vast experience in numerous environmental fields, and continue to maintain high standards of commitment and management.
+The company's commitment to Euro IV B fuel efficient engines, biodegradable oil and electric or hybrid vehicles remains the policy going forward.
+The company strives to continually improve its environmental performance through our ongoing sustainability initiatives.

 Procurement risk - the company can be affected by inflation, currency, supply chain failure and any other risks which could manifest due to the UK leaving the European Union.
-Inflation risks are mitigated by the length of the contracts we operate and the contract conditions, and we apply protective clauses as qualifications to tenders where the project period is in excess of 12 months.
+Inflation risks are mitigated by the length of the contracts we operate and the contract conditions, and we apply protective clauses to tenders where the project period is in excess of 12 months.
 Currency risk is mitigated by including an item in the Risk Register for each project at time of tender, and by using our international parent to support us.

 People risk - the biggest risk is staff turnover and possible shortage of key resources.
-We mitigate this by maintaining our own workforce of key personnel and having strong relationships with our supply chain, particular to manage staffing requirements, and by strategic and targeted training processes.
+We mitigate this by maintaining relationships with our supply chain, including subcontractors, particularly to manage staffing requirements, and by strategic and targeted training processes.
 Succession planning remains high on the agenda and applies at all levels and grades.
 We use the Investors in People standard to benchmark our employee engagement.